Last updated on September 19th, 2023

 The harmonic minor scale is a unique and dynamic scale used for improvisation.
-In this post, you’ll learn the difference between the harmonic minor scale from other minor scales, the scale shapes to play them on guitar, and musical application examples with tabs and audio.
+In this lesson, you’ll learn the difference between the harmonic minor scale from other minor scales, the scale shapes to play them on guitar, and musical application examples with tabs and audio.

 Grab your guitar and let’s get started!